w3f/General-Grants-Program/grants/speculative/club_streaming.md

-# Club - An Instant Messaging Protocol and Network
+# Club - An Cross Chain Interactive Video Protocol and Network

-* **Project:** Club A Decentralized Interactive Video Communication Network
+* **Project:** Club A Cross Chain Interactive Video Communication Network

 ## Project Overview :

 ### Overview

+This grant application supports the development of a cross chain Interactive video protocol and network called CLUB.
+It can be used in most blockchain wallet today to provide real time video communication for the wallet users.
+CLUB is already implemeneted on Ethereum and ElastOS.
+Within the framework of this grant application we will provide an implementation of cross chain vedio communication with the support of Polkadot Address and Ethereum address.
+We will also implemnet the most wanted billing fucntion of CLUB in Substrate.
-  * Club is a decentralized video network which enables real time video communication.
+  * Club is a decentralized interactive video network which enables real time video communication between blockchain users.
-  * It make video application development easier by integrating WebRTC and blockchain and peer to peer messaging technologies.
-  * Club is an live interactive video communication protocol which is build on top of decentralized peer to peer mesaging protocol such as Whisper, Carriers that enables real time audio/vedio communication and file transfer.
+  * By integrating WebRTC、DID(Decentralized IDentity) and decentralized peer to peer mesaging technologies (Whisper), Club enables real time audio/vedio communication and file transfer between wallet users.
-  * As WebRTC Club provide the applicaton developer the missing of WebRTC to build a realtime video communication application, such as the signalling layer for WebRTC, the media server, the account system of DID and peer to peer messaging found in most blockchain project.
+  * Club provide the applicaton developer the missing parties of WebRTC to build a realtime video communication application, such as the signalling layer for WebRTC, the media server, the account system of DID and peer to peer messaging found in most blockchain project.
-  It is a decentralized, censorship free messaging network with enconomic incentives on blockchain.
-  * Club supports easy implement of realtime audio and vedio communication as well as file transfer in decentralized application.
-  In fact such kind of functions are not found in most messaging protocol such as hopr, status, ally/scrumble, etc.
-  + Offline messaging notification for mobile application is another built-in features in CLUB protocol.
+  * Offline messaging notification for mobile application is another built-in features in CLUB protocol.
-  * Comparing to most instant messenger app today which is centralized, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.
-  There is no server either, it will be the blockchain nodes for the messaging relay and route, so there is no service nor maintenance team needed to keep the system running.
- + There is no single point failure.
- + Privacy, Security and Censorship-resustance is our goal.
-  Censorship-resistance is considered to be one of the main value propositions of Bitcoin.
-  The idea is that no nation-state, corporation, or third party has the power to control who can use the network.
-  Censorship-resistance ensures that the laws that govern the network are set in advance and can’t be retroactively altered to fit a specific agenda.
-  + We are also developing the front end app based on the background technologies.

- Our target is to make it used by people in crypto world.
+  * Beyond cross chain transaction, Club provides cross chain text messaging and realtime video communication.

 ### An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
    + As Gavin Wood pointed out messaging is one of the four components to the post-Snowden Web